-Final-year students on these programmes undertake a research project worth 30 credits; this is typically assessed with a detailed written report and oral presentation.
-The main examination period is in May/June, with deferred exams and resit examinations in August for first- and second-year students.
-The format of undergraduate examinations varies among programmes and may include multiple choice questions (MCQ), extended matching questions (EMQ), short answer questions, problem solving or case-based exercises, and essays.
+There are presently no mid-session exams and the main examination period is in May/June, with the additional possibility of deferred exams and resits in August for first and second year students.
+The format of undergraduate examinations varies from module to module and may include multiple choice questions (MCQ), short answer questions, problem solving or essays.

 Fees and finance